When a Man Loves a Woman (song): Background

 "When a Man Loves a Woman" was covered by singer Michael Bolton for his seventh studio album, Time, Love & Tenderness (1991).
-His version of the song reached number one on the US Billboard Hot 100 and Adult Contemporary charts, becoming Bolton's second US number-one hit.
+His version of the song reached number one on the US Billboard Hot 100, Cash Box Top 100 and Billboard Adult Contemporary charts, becoming Bolton's second US number-one hit.
 Bolton also received a Grammy Award for this song.
-This version has the distinction of being the last number-one song to chart on the old Billboard Hot 100 charting system that relied on sales and airplay reports before switching over to Nielsen SoundScan.
+This version has the distinction of being the last number-one song to chart on the old Billboard Hot 100 charting system that relied on sales and airplay reports before the charts switched to using Nielsen SoundScan statistics.
 With the Percy Sledge original having reached number one previously, Bolton's version made it the seventh song to top the Hot 100 as recorded by multiple artists.